-The need for, and purpose of, a different revenue path for the council's General Fund (as requested through the special variation) is clearly articulated and identified in the council's IP&R documents, in particular its Delivery Program, Long Term Financial Plan and Asset Management Plan where appropriate. ...
+The need for, and purpose of, a different revenue path for the council's General Fund (as requested through the special variation) is clearly articulated and identified in the council's IP&R documents, in particular its Delivery Program, Long Term Financial Plan and Asset Management Plan where appropriate.
+In establishing need for the special variation, the relevant IP&R documents should canvass alternatives to the rate rise.
+In demonstrating this need councils must indicate the financial impact in their Long Term Financial Plan applying the following two scenarios: